jpoly1219/context-extractor/README.md

 We denote `_()` to be the hole construct.
 Using CodeQL, we find the AST node whose string representation includes `_()`.
 Then we climb up the tree to find the enclosing statement, and its type annotation.
 Note the term *type annotation*.
 CodeQL cannot infer the type of a given hole.
 Every statement with a hole must include an explicit type annotation.
 We are looking into ways to infer the type of the hole.

 ### Extracting relevant types

 Once we have the type of the hole, we recursively extract types from its components.
-For example, if the hole type includes `Model` and `Action`, we visit those types, get their definitions, and recurse on their components.
+For example, if the hole type includes `Model` and `Action`, we do the following:

+- Visit those types.
+- Get their definitions.
+- Recurse on their components, until we reach primitive types.

 In the end, we save all discovered relevant types into a map.

 ### Extracting relevant headers